 Monitor the status of the following items periodically when printing to ensure trouble-free operation and optimal print quality:

 - Film Alignment: To avoid a possible head strike, ensure that the film running through the printer, across the bridge, and through the oven assembly.
 Center it with the yellow stickers’ alignment lines and at the opening to the Dust-Curing Machine where the bridge rests.
 Pause printing and adjust as needed to correct any skewing.

 - Powder dusting: Activate as needed to maintain sufficient powder on the film.

 - Powder shaking: Adjust as needed to effectively remove excess powder.

-- Waste ink bottle: monitor the fluid level whenever considering running a head clean and empty the bottle before it exceeds 2/3 full
+- Waste ink bottle: Monitor the fluid level whenever considering running a head clean and empty the bottle before it exceeds 2/3 full.

 - Ink bottles: Refill before the level drops to 1/2 full to maintain optimal ink flow and prevent air from entering the ink lines.

-- Powder: If the powder dispenser supply is depleted, turn off the applicator rotation and recycle powder from the catch tray to the dispenser.
+- Powder: If the powder dispenser supply is depleted, briefly pause printing and refill the supply.